 In 2010, I lost my only sister to cancer.
-I’m trying to turn that difficult time into something positive with Umi Shave Club.
+I’m trying to turn that difficult time into something positive.

 Inspired by my sister’s memory, I’ve created Umi Shave Club for Women.
-The product line includes shaving and skincare products that do not contain dangerous chemicals.
-In fact, Umi products are all-natural and they contain a majority of certified organic ingredients.
-That satisfies our primary mission is to create healthier products that improve the shaving and skincare experience.
+Unlike most brand name shaving products, our Umi Perfect Shaving Kits are free of dangerous chemicals.
+In fact, our products are all-natural and they contain a majority of USDA certified organic ingredients.
+That satisfies our primary mission to create healthier products that improve the shaving and skincare experience for women.

 Our secondary mission is to honor my sister memory by donating a significant portion of each sale to Breast Cancer Research and other women’s health initiatives that were dear to my sister.

 As a brand, we promise to do good things always.
 As a reminder of that goal, I’ve placed a butterfly in the logo to show that my sister is with Umi and (hopefully) guiding us in the right direction.